-Table 2-6 • FlexNet Embedded Local License Server Components in an Installation on Linux (cont.)
+Table 2-6 - FlexNet Embedded Local License Server Components in an Installation on Linux (cont.)

 Component Description Truststore file provided by producer (optional) Optional file containing root and intermediate certificates used to validate an HTTPS connection to FlexNet Operations.
 If the producer is using the Revenera-hosted version of FlexNet Operations, no truststore file is required.
 If the producer is using the "on-premises" version of FlexNet Operations and the server certificate has been signed by an unknown (private) certificate authority, then the truststore file is required. regid.2009-06.com().swidtag The software ID tag file for use with software asset management tools. backofficeofflinesynctoolserverofflinesynctool (Optional) The set of tools allowing the license server to perform offline synchronization to the back office.
 The software producer determines whether to provide these tools.
-The tools also require the flxPublicTools.jar, EccpressoAll.jar, and commons-codec-1.9.jar files. flexnetlsadmin.sh flexnetlsadmin.jar (Optional) Files used to run the FlexNet License Server Administrator command-line tool.
+The tools also require the flxPublicTools.jar, EccpressoAll.jar, and commons-codec-1.9.jar files. flexnetlsadmin.shflexnetlsadmin.jar (Optional) Files used to run the FlexNet License Server Administrator command-line tool.
 The software producer determines whether to provide this tool.
 FlexnetLicenseServerManager- <version>.zip</version> (Optional) The FlexNet License Server Manager is provided as a separate package.
 The package is a Docker container which holds the image revenera/flsm.
 The software producer determines whether to provide this tool.
-For more information, see the FlexNet License Server Manager Guide, available from the Revenera Product Documentation site (https://docs.revenera.com). • bin directory (Optional) Special set of files needed to run FNLicensingService, a service used to capture the VM UUID on those Linux virtual platforms that do provide an appropriate mechanism for retrieving this ID.
-If you intend for • install-vm-only.sh Readme.text your local license server to run on such a virtual Linux platform and require it to use the VM UUID as its hostid, consult the software producer for further instructions.
+For more information, see the FlexNet License Server Manager Guide, available from the Revenera Product Documentation site (https://docs.revenera.com). • bin directory (Optional) Special set of files needed to run fnlicense-daemon, a service used to capture the VM UUID on those Linux virtual platforms that do provide an appropriate mechanism for retrieving this ID.
+The install-systemd.sh script will check the presence of a Linux VM (using the systemd-detect-virt tool), and will then offer to install the systemd service fnlicense-daemon.
+If accepted, fnlicense-daemon will be installed.
+This service is socket-activated, so it will only run when needed.